 - Just like the sheep, he does not ask himself whether or not the wolf is cruel.
 Neither is he interested in beauty or ugliness…… if we are devouring or being devoured nothing else exists at that moment.
 Anything we think of afterwards and work into the painting has no value for the Expressionist.

-- The construction of an Expressionistic work of art is not a carefully considered build up, but rather the action itself set out in bold suggestive lines.
-Color and transference, all are only an expression of the event itself as experienced by the artist.
+– The construction of an Expressionistic work of art is not a carefully considered build up, but rather the action itself set out in bold suggestive lines.
+Color and transference, all are only an expression of the event itself as experienced by the artist in Expressionism.

-- Even when the Expressionist is painting a non-religious subject, it is still always the abandonment he expresses.
+– Even when an artist in Expressionism is painting a non-religious subject, it is still always the abandonment he expresses.
 His work is nearly always internally monumental, powerful, essential and total; at least one feels that the artist experiences it in this way.
 In spite of the spontaneous nature the work always seems heavy.

 - The Expressionist is tyrannical in his abandonment.
 Whether he paints a battle scene or a potted plant, he is immediately in full action.
 Each painting is dramatized by his passionate will to envelope the subject.
 Sometimes the will is a passion to serve, as with Van Gogh, a predecessor of Expressionism.